6A31/dankmemer-farm/README.md

 You have to run the file via the command prompt / terminal.
 If you don't know how to do that, ask for help in [my discord server](https://daddyissue.org)

+> **How do i download Python**

+You can download the latest version of [Python3 here](https://www.python.org/downloads/) After downloading, run the file, and make sure you click the checkbox `add to path` as it will help you out later.

 > **Can i get banned**

 Yes.
 You can always get banned.
 Blacklisted by dankmemer or banned by discord.
 It's very unlikely tho.